 Skip to content

-• Statistical analysis of the processed requests in the postanalytics module.
-Postanalytics is memory demanding, which may require changes in the server configuration or installation of postanalytics on a separate server.
+• Statistical analysis of the processed requests in the postanalytics module which is memory demanding.

 Requirements